Kodie Waitapu suffers life-long brain injury in balcony fall during 'vicious' attack by 'wannabe' gangsters

 "This was very serious offending.
 A seriously violent group assault against a victim who was defenceless," said Justice Whata.

-"There were repeated attacks to the head, leading the victim to fall from a significant height and case irreparable harm."
+"There were repeated attacks to the head, leading the victim to fall from a significant height and cause irreparable harm."

 The judge settled on a starting point of 5 ½ years in prison for the wounding with reckless disregard - the same as Karekare's co-offenders - with an additional 6 months for the conspiracy to pervert the course of justice charge